 High is incentivized to expand the empire as a means of increasing its own power and as a means of coordinating mid players through the dispersal of resources.
 Sometimes high will expand by acquiring an outside empire.
 Consider Google acquiring a startup.
 Google will often acquire a start-up because there is something that the outside empire can do which it cannot do (similar to how mid players specialize to coordinate with high).
 When an empire is acquired, it usually retains its original structure and some power, but becomes coordinated by and subordinate to high.
 In this case, the acquired company might maintain its internal structure and some powers like hiring, but what it produces will be owned by Google.
 Acquisition can also be less cooperative, like military conquest, for example.

 Similar to how high can ally with low or mid players to defeat opponents in the empire, high can also ally with the outside to defeat its internal opponents.
 Take a tech startup in which the CTO and CEO disagree about strategy and the board is split on which to support.
 The CEO might hire a prestigious, supposedly unbiased consulting firm to rubber-stamp his decision in the hope of swinging the board.
 Another example is the hiring of foreign mercenaries by rulers to quell local rebellions.
 These sorts of alliances are basically always narrow alliances.
 It will rarely be the case that high and outside enter a broad alliance.
+These types of outside players are also likely to be far.

 For example, in 1169, the King of Leinster invited Norman mercenaries to help settle a rebellion in his kingdom.
 Instead, the Norman mercenaries ended up seizing the territory for themselves, deposing the king.
 When inviting players from the outside, it is easy to misjudge their power due a lack of information about that player.
 Even a single, highly persuasive individual can be dangerous to invite into an empire if he or she cannot be controlled.